 The most common uses of NSAIDs are for short-term pain relief, but many users, especially older ones, are taking an alarming amount of these drugs for extended periods of time.

-Risks of Using NSAIDs
+Risks of Using CBD and NSAIDs

 The medical community has known for well over thirty years that NSAIDs could be responsible for serious problems in the GI tract.
 Furthermore, numerous studies now confirm that taking NSAIDS for longer than recommended can drastically increase the risk of many types of gastrointestinal health issues.

 A recent study illustrates the risks of taking NSAIDs showing that –